vutranquangminh/dsa-everyday/array/008-array/longest-consecutive-sequence-problem.md

-# 🧮 Longest Consecutive Sequence - Solution
+# 🧮 Longest Consecutive Sequence - Medium

 This is my solution to the **"Longest Consecutive Sequence"** problem, which finds the length of the longest sequence of consecutive integers in an array, regardless of their original positions.